 ♥ Banana loaf can also be frozen.
 Make in batches, keep within it’s grease-proof lining, wrap in tin foil and freeze for up to a few months.

-- Pre-heat your oven to 190°c (170°c for a fan-assisted oven) and grease & line a loaf tin with grease-proof paper.
+- Pre-heat your oven to 190°c (170°c for a fan-assisted oven or Gas Mark 5) and grease & line a 2lb loaf tin with grease-proof paper.

 - In a large bowl, mash the bananas with a fork.
 Add the sugar, butter/margarine, egg & vanilla extract and mix until combined.

-- Gradually add the flour and baking powder, mixing until all combined.
+- Gradually sift in the flour and baking powder, mixing until all combined.

 - Pour into your pre-lined loaf tin and smooth into the corners.

 - Bake in your pre-heated oven for 40 minutes until golden on top.
-Leave to cool in the loaf tin and serve in slices.
+Leave to cool in the loaf tin before serving in slices.